Skip to main content

 • get_test_run_screenshots — Visual state of the browser at failure

-Claude then correlates the failure with your codebase to determine whether it is a test issue (wrong selector, timing, incorrect step) or an actual bug in the code.If the test steps need adjustment, Claude revises them and you run again.
+Claude then correlates the failure with your codebase to determine whether it is a test issue (wrong selector, timing, incorrect step) or an actual bug in the code.If the test steps need adjustment, Claude calls update_test to revise them in-place and you run again — no need to go back to the Spur UI.
 If it is a real bug, Claude helps you fix it in your code.

 Scaling with Code-to-Test Mapping